rgambord/c99-doc/doc/sections/7/24/2/index.rst

 .. _9899_7.24.2p1:

+.. container:: snum

+   :ref:`1 <9899_7.24.2p1>`

-:ref:`1 <9899_7.24.2p1>` The formatted wide character input/output functions shall behave as if there is a sequence point after the actions associated with each specifier.\ [#9899_note280]_
+The formatted wide character input/output functions shall behave as if there is a sequence point after the actions associated with each specifier.\ [#9899_note280]_